Start Building for Free

 Credentials

-The application requires a Kubernetes Secret containing Postgres credentials.
-This is true when using either the internal (default) or an externally hosted instance of Postgres.
+The application requires a Kubernetes Secret containing PostgreSQL credentials.
+This is true when using either the internal (default) or an externally hosted instance of PostgreSQL.
 CircleCI will not be able to recover the values if lost.
 Based on how you prefer to manage Kubernetes Secrets there are two options.

 TLS

-Postgres may be extended to use TLS encrpted traffic.
-When deployed internally, this option is disabled by default but may be enabled by adding the following to your postgresql block of your values.yaml
+PostgreSQL may be extended to use TLS encrypted traffic.
+When deployed internally, this option is disabled by default but may be enabled by adding the following to your PostgreSQL block of your values.yaml

 postgresql: